 The Kalaloch Tree Root Cave, also referred to as The Kalaloch Tree of Life, is a unique phenomenon of a tree growing right over an eroding river bed.

 As the crevasse gets deeper and wider, the tree stretches its roots on either side, suspending itself in mid-air.

 Eventually, this iconic PNW landmark will fall, so if you are planning a trip to the Olympic Peninsula make the Kalaloch Tree Root Cave a priority to see!

 How To Get To The Tree Of Life

-Luckily, the Kalaloch Tree Root Cave is just a quick drive away from the Kalaloch Lodge.
+Luckily, the Kalaloch Tree Of Life is just a quick drive away from the Kalaloch Lodge.
 Get in your car and drive the 0.7-mile, 5-minute drive north to the Kalaloch Campground Day Use Area.

 Bonus points if you are staying in the Kalaloch campground – the Tree of Life is just steps away from your tent!
 (Note: This campground is open year-round too!)

 After parking in the day use area, find the trail that leads down to beach access.
 It’s located on the westernmost part of the parking lot.

 After a very short paved trail, you’ll encounter a set of stairs.
 Take the stairs down to the beach and begin walking North.
 Just a few minutes walking along the Washington coast will lead you to the Kalaloch Tree Root Cave.